rdcx/juno/README.md

 ## Juno

-*This is not production ready, and there are many features still work in progres.
+*This is not production-ready, and many features are still in progress.*

-A community driven distrbuted search engine, where independent node operators power crawling and query oprations.
+A community-driven distributed search engine where independent node operators power crawling and query operations.

-Progamatic search abiliy is available via the Monkey programming language which is securely executed within 100,000 shards.
+Progamatic search ability is available via the Monkey programming language, securely executed within 100,000 shards.

 ![alt text](juno-shot.png "Tokens Screenshot")